Yangxi-Yu/Eco395m-Army-Ants/README.md

 (d) Make the barplot of the number of jobs in each category posted by the top five industries, horizontalling the bar plot.
 (e) Name the plot, x axis and y axis.
 (f) Reorder the y axis.
 In other words, the industry with the most job posted should appear first.

+Figure 5-1:
+Use pandas, matplot for this section.
+(a) Use the modified dataframe to group data by location and job title, and make the salary as mean values, then make a bar plot.
+(b) Name the plot, x axis and y axis.

+Figure 5-2:
+Use pandas, matplot and sns for this section.
+(a) Similarly, group data by location, set x axis as job title and y axis as salary, and then make a box plot.
+(b) Nmae the plot, x axis and y axis.